Ana from Auckland recently joined Share My Pet as a pet carer. Can you imagine…

 Insure your pet

 Vet bills can be extremely expensive, and you don’t want to be making a choice between expensive vet fees and your pet’s life.
-As such, we have our dogs insured with Petplan and it has come in handy on more than one occasion.
-If you are not currently insured, you can get a free no-obligation pet insurance quote by filling out this
+As such, we have our dogs insured and it has come in handy on more than one occasion.
+Pet insurance gives you the peace of mind that in the case of an accident or injury your pets health care is in good hands.

 Share My Pet recommends all dogs and cats, and other pets where appropriate, be microchipped.
 Also, it is NZ law to microchip all dogs first registered from 1 July 2006 (except stock working farm dogs, which are exempt).